Overview

 This is a sensitive ecological area along the Thames and Grandpont Nature Reserve, so any future lighting will have to be carefully designed to minimise disruption to the habitats of animals, including bats.

-Impacts on habitat and species on the site have been considered during the development of the bridge design to minimise disruption to habitats and avoid excessive light along the river.
+Impacts on habitat and species in the area have been considered during the development of the bridge design to minimise disruption to species and habitats, including the river.

-This will be met through enhancements to the bankside habitat of the River Thames, including the planting of marginal vegetation and additional tree and scrub planting within Grandpont Nature Park and the wider area.
+This will be met through additional tree and understory planting within Grandpont Nature Park and the wider area.

-During the construction works, appropriate working practices will be implemented to avoid harm to protected species, including breeding birds, with works carried out under a district licence in relation to the potential presence of great crested newts.
+During the construction works, appropriate working practices will be in place to avoid harm to protected species, including breeding birds, with works carried out under a district licence about the potential presence of great crested newts.

 Bridge Design